Kiamehr5/KMRI/README.md

 ## 📊 Benchmarks (Synthetic MRI)

-All tests use a high-entropy synthetic MRI with:
+All tests use realistic MRI samples from the BraTS dataset with:

-• Rician noise

-• Bias field

-• Random lesions

-• High-frequency noise

-• Partial-volume blur

-• No zero regions

-• Dataset	Raw Size	KMRI	Ratio	Notes
+Synthetic datasets include:

 • 512³ uint16	256 MB	42.1 MB	6.07×	High-entropy synthetic MRI